|Random Old Ads!|

-Take Rolling Ronny, roller-skate and shoot his way through nine levels of parkland, city streets, office complexes and even the underground sewers to his final destination at the other side of town.
-Collect coins by running errands for the inhabitants of this weird and wonderful town to earn enough money for a bus ticket to the next part of this barmy game.
-On the majority of levels you'll find a shop that sells most of the objects found in the game but be careful not to spend too much though, as you won't be able to afford the bus fare home!
+Take Rolling Ronny a skillful roller-skate that looks pretty much like Ronald McDonald and roll your way through nine levels of park lands, city streets, office complexes and even underground sewers to your final destination at the other side of the town.
+Ronny has to collect coins by running errands for the inhabitants of this weird and wonderful-looking town, to earn enough money and buy a bus ticket to the next part of this barmy game.
+On the majority of the levels you'll find a shop that will sell most of the objects found in the game but be careful not to spend too much though, as you won't be able to afford the bus fare home!
+Rolling Ronny plays like a classic side scrolling platform game where you have to jump over obstacles and gaps, shoot or evade enemy sprites and collect coins and power-ups, so there's nothing new here.
+Among the items you collect, some power-ups may help you jump higher, increase energy or even kill multiple enemies in one shot.

 PC (ms-dos based)